18 Things Pickpockets Don’t Want You to Know

 We try to make digital steals, too

 Carrying less cash in lieu of paying with a credit card seems like a natural defense against getting your money stolen, but thieves are adapting to modern technology, too.”E-pickpocketers,” as Young calls them, will try to steal your credit card numbers by waiting for you to take out your card to make a purchase and snapping a picture of the numbers with a high-res digital camera or camera phone.
 That could end up being more damaging than stolen cash.
 “This is a new type of theft that happens quite often and which the public isn’t very aware of,” Young says.
 Sure, you expect thieves to target your cash and cards.
-But you’ll be shocked by these odd things they also love to steal.

 We’ll take advantage of nice people